Massage therapy benefits seniors by improving both physical and mental health.

 Massage with trigger point therapy can help reduce pain and improve functional activities in patients with carpal tunnel syndrome.
 These improvements were noted after two weeks of 30-minute massages, provided twice per week.5

-Additionally, hand pain has been shown to be effectively reduced with proper massage therapy along with administration of analgesics, significantly improving grip strength.6 Patients who have undergone moderate pressure massage experienced benefits such as diminished pain, greater range of motion of their wrists and upper joints (elbows and shoulders), and greater grip strength.7
+Additionally, hand pain has been shown to be effectively reduced with proper massage therapy along with the administration of analgesics, significantly improving grip strength.6 Patients who have undergone moderate pressure massage experienced benefits such as diminished pain, greater range of motion of their wrists and upper joints (elbows and shoulders), and greater grip strength.7

 Massage Therapy for Seniors with Dementia